cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### Instance Type

-This section allows to update the EC2 server instance type to be used to host the application.
-EC2 instance come in various categories (t2, t3, m4, m5, c1, c2 etc.) and size (micro, small, medium, large etc) and can be selected based on the application needs and usage pattern.
+In case of fluctuating business needs, the EC2 server instance type used to host the application can also be changed.
+EC2 instance come in various categories t2,t3, m4, m5, c1, c2 etc.) and size (micro, small, medium, large etc) and can be selected based on the application needs and usage pattern.

 ##### Amazon CloudWatch monitoring

-The cloudwatch monitoring period can be selected between 1 and 5 mins from this section.
+The cloudwatch monitoring period can be selected between 1 and 5 mins.
 Smaller monitoring interval incur additional charges.
+The default monitoring window is 5 mins.

 ##### Root volume (boot device)

-This section allows to choose the volume type (Magnetic, General Purpose SSD, Provisioned IOPS SSD), size and IOPS for the instances
+Beanstalk also provides flexibility to choose the volume type (Magnetic, General Purpose SSD, Provisioned IOPS SSD), size and IOPS for the instances.

 ##### Security Groups

-This section allows to secuirty groups to the EC2 instances to restirct traffic ingress (see @fig:aws-beanstalk-config-intances).
+Security groups mapped to the EC2 instances allow to define rules restirct traffic ingress (see @fig:aws-beanstalk-config-intances).

 ![AWS Beanstalk](images/elastic_beanstalk-22.png){#fig:aws-beanstalk-config-intances}